lycus/mci/docs/assembly_language.rst

 The ``pure`` attribute indicates that calls to the function can safely be reordered as the optimizer and code generator see fit.
-In other words, the function is referentially transparent: Calling it with the same arguments at any point in time will always yield the same results.
+In other words, the function is referentially transparent: Calling it with the same arguments at any point in time will always yield the same result.
 This attribute should be used carefully, as incorrect use can result in wrong code generation.

 The ``nooptimize`` flag indicates that a function must not be optimized.
 It